$\nu$DoBe -- A Python Tool for Neutrinoless Double Beta Decay: Documentation: - A Python Tool for Neutrinoless Double Beta Decay

 \\\\ You can also manually adjust each LEC.
 For each initiated model class, the LECs are stored within a dictionary.
 You can simply change the values for each LEC by replacing the corresponding values in the \texttt{model.LEC} dict.

-We stress that the value of short-distance LECs, such as $g_\nu^{NN}$ are only meaningful within a given renormalization scheme that also affects the corresponding nuclear forces and thus the long- and short-distance NMEs \cite{Cirigliano:2019vdj,Cirigliano:2020dmx}.
-For instance, the value of $g_\nu^{NN}$ in the table is extracted from Ref.~\cite{Wirth:2021pij} which applied chiral EFT ab initio computations of the NMEs and are thus strictly speaking not compatible with the NME sets of $\nu$DoBe.
+We stress that the value of short-distance LECs, such as $g_\nu^{NN}$ are only meaningful within a given renormalization scheme that also affects the corresponding nuclear forces and thus the long- and short-distance NMEs.
+Refs.~\citep{Cirigliano:2020dmx,Cirigliano:2021qko} outlined a strategy how this can be achieved.
+The idea is that the amplitude of the process $nn \rightarrow pp + ee$, $A_\nu$, is observable and should therefore be regulator independent.
+While the process itself cannot be measured in any practical way, the amplitude has been computed in~\citep{Cirigliano:2020dmx,Cirigliano:2021qko} by relating it to momentum integral of a known kernel (proportional to the neutrino propagator) multiplied by the generalized forward Compton scattering amplitude $nnW^+ \rightarrow pp W^-$.
+The low- and high-energy regime of this integral can be described model independently through, respectively, chiral EFT and the operator product expansion for perturbative QCD.
+The full amplitude is then obtained by interpolating between the two regimes using appropriate form factors for single-nucleon and nucleon-nucleon interactions.
+Once $A_\nu$ is obtained at some kinematic point, it becomes possible to fix $g_\nu^{NN}$ for an EFT of nucleon-nucleon interactions using any regularization scheme.
+Crucially, the value of $g_\nu^{NN}$ is not fixed but depends on the applied EFT and the associated regularization scheme, however, the observable amplitude $A_\nu$ is always correctly described.
+This procedure was followed in Ref.~\citep{Wirth:2021pij} which applied chiral EFT nucleon-nucleon interactions to extract $g_\nu^{NN}$ and then performed ab initio computations of the NMEs related to $0\nu\beta\beta$ of \textsuperscript{48}Ca. The value of $g_\nu^{NN}$ in the table is the value taken from Ref.~\citep{Wirth:2021pij}.
+However, strictly speaking this value is not compatible with the NME sets of $\nu$DoBe for heavier isotopes which were obtained with different many-body methods.
 For that reason we have assigned a $50\%$ uncertainty on the value of $g_\nu^{NN}$.